adactio/TheSession-patterns/README.md

 ## Installation

 You’ll need to have [Node](https://nodejs.org/) installed on your local machine.
-It will need to be at least version five.
+It will need to be at least version four.
 You can [download the latest stable build from the Node website](https://nodejs.org/).

 If you haven’t already installed the Fractal command line helper on your machine, do that: